 Ephraim in the Bible was the name of Joseph’s youngest son, Jacob’s favorite child.
-Later, the name Ephraim came to be borne by the largest tribe in the Northern Kingdom and sometimes designated the entire kingdom, as did Judah, which designated the Southern Kingdom.
+Later, the name Ephraim came to be borne by the largest tribe in the Northern Kingdom and sometimes designated the entire kingdom, as did Judah, which established the Southern Kingdom.
 In this context, Israel’s reliance on the help of other nations was an act of rebellion against God.

 But why?
-Because alliance with the powerful Assyrian Empire or ambitious Egypt required Israel to acknowledge the supremacy of the gods these two superpowers worshipped (see also Isaiah 52:4, Lamentations 5:1-6).
+Because alliance with the mighty Assyrian Empire or ambitious Egypt required Israel to acknowledge the supremacy of the gods these two superpowers worshipped (see Isaiah 52:4, Lamentations 5:1-6).
 To ask for their support was automatically to renounce the help offered by the Lord.
 They needed to turn to the Lord, repent, obey His commands, and drive out the false gods from their midst.
 This was their only hope and not the alliance with the pagans.

 Biography of Ephraim